 Meet the Expert

 Chimere Faulk is a natural hairstylist and the creator of Dr. Locs.

 Locs are a hairstyle where the hair that one would normally comb or shed, locks into itself, creating rope-like strands.

-How Long Will it Take My Hair to Loc?
+How Long Does It Take Hair to Loc?

-You'll eventually find a re-twisting schedule that works for you and your locs, but there is such a thing as too much twisting.
-Re-twisting too often can thin out your locs, so only retwist when absolutely necessary.
-In the beginning of your loc journey, this may be once or twice a month.
-Stick to a routine to tighten your roots—instead of taking an occasional, haphazard approach—will help locs develop in a healthy fashion.
+As far as a re-twisting schedule, again, this will depend on your hair and where you are on your journey.
+However, there is such a thing as too much twisting.
+Re-twisting too often may thin out your locs, so it's best practice to only re-twist when absolutely necessary.
+During the beginning of your loc journey, this may be once or twice a month.
+Stick to a routine to tighten your roots (instead of taking an occasional, haphazard approach), as this will help locs better develop.